Fay4z/chess-guidex/README.md

 # chess-guidex

-A beginner-friendly place for chess guides, puzzles
+A beginner-friendly place for chess guides, puzzles.